jarviscanada/jarvis_data_eng_RuijieLi/sql/readme.md

     -d dpage/pgadmin4;
 # you can how access pgadmin at http://[::]:80
 ```
-To use run the queries, login into PGAdmin with `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`, and right click `servers --> Register --> Server...`.
+To use the queries, log into PGAdmin with `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`, and right click `servers --> Register --> Server...`.
 In the pop up, enter a name, and in `connections`, enter the IP address of the container `pgadmin4` (which can be obtained with `sudo docker inspect pgadmin4`) and the database password (`PGPASSWORD`).

 ###### Table Setup (DDL)
-The table and the schema can be created with the following commands:
+The tables and the schema can be created with the following commands:
 ```sql
 CREATE SCHEMA IF NOT EXISTS cd;
 CREATE TABLE IF NOT EXISTS cd.members(